pbrown801/aggienova-templates/README.md

 # Aggienova
-This is the github repository for the Texas A&M AGGINOVA research team to create spectrophotometric time-series templates for supernovae.
+This is the github repository for the Texas A&M AGGIENOVA research team to create spectrophotometric time-series templates for supernovae.

 repo structure: